 A successful modification could look like:

-- Reducing your interest rate.
+- The lender will agree to lower your interest rate.

 What About a Forbearance Agreement?